Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Numerical Experiments

 We conclude by summarizing the accuracy--cost trade-off under our simulator and implementation setting.
-Since wall-clock time is platform-dependent, our goal is not to claim platform-independent efficiency, but to provide descriptive within-setting comparisons using the composite metrics introduced in Section~\ref{sec:sub:metrics} (RAE and QCB), together with the underlying resource proxies (e.g., circuit depth, gate counts, and shot budgets).
+Since wall-clock time is platform-dependent, our goal is not to claim platform-independent efficiency, but to report the error values together with the quantum-call scaling induced by each training strategy.
+Table~\ref{tab:resource_summary} gives a representative Concrete-dataset summary.
+The tree ensembles remain the strongest classical predictors on this dataset and require no quantum circuit evaluations.

-Table~\ref{tab:rae} reports these metrics on the Concrete dataset, using the cross-validated RMSE values from Table~\ref{tab:uci_results}.
-For clarity, we report a relative RAE normalized by the MLP baseline under the same environment.
-Under this protocol, the Pure QNN incurs additional quantum overhead (e.g., parameter-shift evaluations and deeper feature encoding) while achieving limited further gains over classical references.
-In contrast, the Hybrid QNN achieves a lower RMSE than the Pure QNN and a lower relative RAE, indicating a more favorable error--cost balance under our cost proxy.
-The QCB score is positive for the Hybrid QNN with respect to the chosen reference, consistent with improved error reduction per unit of relative time increase in this setting.
-We stress that these summaries are descriptive and should be interpreted within the same experimental environment.
+Within the variational quantum family, however, the Hybrid QNN lowers RMSE relative to the Pure QNN while using the same quantum ansatz and the same quantum-gradient resource scaling in Table~\ref{tab:resource_protocol}; the additional cost is the bounded classical preconditioning network.
+This is not a lower-total-parameter explanation of the classical comparisons: the Pure QNN has very few trainable scalar parameters but much higher error, whereas the Hybrid QNN deliberately spends inexpensive classical parameters to improve the usefulness of a fixed small quantum circuit.
+The matched resource in this comparison is the quantum bottleneck, not the total number of scalar parameters across all model families.
+The result is therefore consistent with conditioning and representation geometry improving the use of a fixed quantum circuit, rather than with simply enlarging the quantum circuit.